peterwittek/somoclu/README.md

 Somoclu looks for CUDA in /usr/local/cuda.
 If your installation is not there, then specify the path with this parameter.
 If you do not want CUDA enabled, set the parameter to ```--without-cuda```.

-Compilation & Installation on Windows
+Windows
-==
+---
-Use the `somoclu.sln ` under src/Windows/somoclu as an example visual studio 2013 solution.
+Use the `somoclu.sln` under src/Windows/somoclu as an example visual studio 2013 solution.
 Modify the CUDA version or VC compiler version according to your needs.

-The default solution enables all of openmp, mpi and CUDA.
+The default solution enables all of OpenMP, MPI, and CUDA.
 The default MPI installation path is `C:\Program Files\Microsoft MPI`, modify the settings if yours is in a different path.
-The configuration default CUDA version is CUDA 6.5.
+The configuration default CUDA version is 6.5.
 Disable MPI by removing `HAVE_MPI` macro in the project properties (`Properties -> Configuration Properties -> C/C++ -> Preprocessor`).
 Disable CUDA by removing `CUDA` macro in the solution properties.

-The usage is identical to the linux version through command line (see above).
+The usage is identical to the linux version through command line (see the relevant section).

+Known Issues
+===
+The MATLAB CUDA interface crashes with unknown reasons.

+The maps generated by the GPU and the CPU kernels are likely to be different.
+For computational efficiency, Somoclu uses single-precision floats.
+This occasionally results in identical distances between a data instance and the neurons.
+The CPU version will pick the best matching unit with the lowest coordinate values.
+Such sequentiality cannot be guaranteed in the reduction kernel of the GPU variant.
+This is not a bug, but it is better to be aware of it.

 Acknowledgment
-==
+===
 This work was supported by the European Commission Seventh Framework Programme under Grant Agreement Number FP7-601138 PERICLES and by the AWS in Education Machine Learning Grant award.